Guado Al Tasso

 Bolgheri DOC Superiore

-This wine takes its name from a curious fact: at Tenuta Guado al Tasso timid badgers are sometimes seen crossing the fords in the streams.
-The estate of Tenuta Guado al Tasso is about 80 Km. south-west of Florence near the medieval village of Bolgheri, in Alta Maremma.
-The 1000-hectare estate extends down the Tyrrhenian coast to the hills where vineyards are cultivated.
-The vineyards are situated on rocky, slightly limestone soil.
-The Guado al Tasso wine was made for the first time in 1990.
+The estate takes its name from a curious fact: at the Guado al Tasso estate, timid badgers (“tasso” in italian) are sometimes seen crossing fords (“guado” in italian) in the streams.
+Guado al Tasso is about 50 miles (80 kilometers) southwest of Florence near the medieval village of Bolgheri in the Upper Maremma.
+The 2500 acres (1000 hectares) property extends from the Tirrenian coast to inland hills where vineyards situated on rocky, slightly calcareous soil, are cultivated.
+The first Guado al Tasso vintage was the 1990.